agentic-profile/agentic-profile-express-a2a/README.md

 2. Send a chat message.
 This script automatically handles the challenge and generates an authorization token from the global agentic profile in step #1.

     $ node scripts/send-chat-message -a https://agents.smarterdating.ai/users/2/agent-chats

+## Test the A2A agent

+1. Make sure the server is started:

+    $ yarn dev

+2. Fron a different terminal window, start the A2A client:

+    ```bash
+    npm run a2a:cli
+    ```

+3. Type in a prompt for the A2A client, such as "Write a program that says Hello world!"